 - MAP : Trekking and climbing map.

-- DUFFEL BAG : Seven Summit Treks Duffel Bag for each member.
+- DUFFEL BAG : One Seven Summit Treks’ Duffel Bag.

 - TIBET VISA : Visa arrangement for Tibet including Visa fee.

-- MEMBER TRANSPORTATION : Land Transportation (Members/Staffs): In a group drive by Jeep from Kathmandu to Chinese Basecamp via Kerong Border.
-And while returning Drive by Jeep from Chinese Basecamp to Kathmandu via Kerong Border.
-(In case, if members have to return earlier than the team due to personal reasons, members have to pay their own transportation costs up to Kathmandu).
+- MEMBER TRANSPORTATION : Land Transportation (Members/Staffs): On a group basis: drive by Jeep from Kathmandu to Chinese Basecamp via Kerong Border.
+And while returning Drive by Jeep from the Chinese Basecamp to Kathmandu via Kerong Border.
+(In case, if members have to return earlier than the team due to personal reasons, members have to pay their own transportation cost up to Kathmandu).

-- EXPEDITION STUFF TRANSPORTATION : Transportation of All Necessary expedition equipment & Foods for all Members and Staff from Kathmandu to Chinese Basecamp (by Jeep/Truck) - Basecamp to Advanced Basecamp (ABC) by Yak. – While returning: Advance Base camp (ABC) to Basecamp (by Yak), Chinese Basecamp to Kathmandu (by Jeep/Truck).
+- EXPEDITION STUFF TRANSPORTATION : All necessary expedition equipment transportation for all Members and Staff from Kathmandu to Chinese Basecamp (by Jeep/Truck) - Basecamp to Advance Basecamp (ABC) by Yak. – While returning: Advance Base camp (ABC) to Basecamp (by Yak), Chinese Basecamp to Kathmandu (by Jeep/Truck).
+Based on the condition, different transportation variants may adopt.

-- MEMBER LUGGAGE : Up to 70 Kg per member for personal baggage during the expedition period carried by Yaks.
-If luggage exceeds 70 KG then extra Yak is will be required. ($300 USD Per Yak and carry 40 KG).
+- MEMBER LUGGAGE : Up to 60 Kg per member for personal baggage during the expedition period carried by Yaks.
+If luggage exceeds 60 KG then extra Yak will be required. ($400 USD Per Yak and carry 50 KG).

-- FOODS & LODGING : 3 meals a day (BLD; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tent (twin sharing basis) during the trail - Single room is subject to a charge.
-Well-managed base camp & ABC set up for member & Staffs.
+- FOODS & LODGING : 3 meals a day (breakfast, lunch, and dinner; including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tent during the trek and at the Basecamp.
+Well-managed base camp & ABC set up for members & Staff.

-- YAKS : Yaks for the transportation of member personal luggage (70 Kg maximum) and expeditions stuffs from Chinese Basecamp – (ABC)Advance Basecamp –Chinese Basecamp.
+- YAKS : Yaks for the transportation of member personal luggage (60 Kg maximum) and expeditions stuffs up to the base camp and from the base camp (both ways).

 - STAFF SALARY & ALLOWANCE : All Nepalese staff & porter’s daily wages, salary, equipment, food & clothing.

-- BASE CAMP / ABC TENT : Each member will have an individual Yak Mountain or Kailas tent in Chinese Basecamp & Advance Basecamp
+- BASE CAMP / ABC TENT : Each member will have an individual tent in Chinese Basecamp & Advance Basecamp.

-- BASE CAMP / ABC EQUIPMENT : Foam mattresses and pillow per member, 1 Dinning Tent, 1 Kitchen Tent, 1 Communication tent, 1 Toilet & 1 Shower Tent, 1 Staffs Tent, 1 Tent for Nepalese basecamp staffs, Store tents, Tables & chairs & all necessary cooking gears.
+- BASE CAMP / ABC EQUIPMENT : Single Tent, foam mattresses and pillow per member, 1 Dinning Tent, 1 Kitchen Tent, 1 Communication tent, 1 Toilet & 1 Shower Tent, 1 Staffs Tent, 1 Tent for Nepalese base camp staff, Store tent, Tables & chairs & all necessary cooking gears.

 - SOLAR/GENERATOR/LIGHT : 1 Solar panel and Generator for lights at base camp, battery charge, for laptop and other electronic devices.

-- OXYGEN BOTTLE (O2) : Summit Oxygen cylinder: 2 oxygen bottles (4 ltrs.) for each member and 1-oxygen bottle for each high-altitude Sherpa, which has to be returned after the expedition. **
+- OXYGEN BOTTLE (O2) : Summit Oxygen cylinder: 2 oxygen bottles (4 ltrs.) for each member and 1 oxygen bottle for each high-altitude Sherpa. **

-- HIGH CAMP SERVICE : High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for members, Sherpas, and other crews at (C1) (C2), and (C3).
-Group climbing gears, and fixed and dynamic rope during the climbing period as required.
+- HIGH CAMP SERVICE (INFRASTRUCTURE AND LOGISTICS) : High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for a member, Sherpa, and other crews at (C1) (C2) and (C3).
+Group climbing gears, fixed and dynamic rope during the climbing period as required.

-- ROPE FIXING : The team of experienced Sherpas will fix the route on Shisha Pangma along with the help of members (no extra charge will be applied to members).
+- ROPE FIXING TEAM : The team of experienced Sherpas (including personal Sherpa) will fix the route in Shisha Pangma (no extra charge will be applied to members).

 - SATELLITE PHONE : Satellite Phone for emergency communication carried by Sherpa, also available for members with appropriate charge.